PotHix/pothix.github.com/content/now.md

    [books tag](https://pothix.com/tags/books/).
 I was still able to read 10 books this year and I'm glad about it.
 1. I'm still part of the team that organizes meetups for [the Ruby community in São Paulo](https://gurusp.org) (for more than 12 years)
 1. Playing with Cardistry and Magic.
-It's a nice hobby and helps to be outside of the digital world sometimes.
+It's a nice hobby and helps to be outside the digital world sometimes.

 Things that I'm avoiding because of COVID-19: